Easy build if you're new to Camille

 Camille as a jungler is incredibly mobile and a lot of fun to play.

-She was considered fairly broken on first release, and so inevitably a nerf hit her in Patch 7.1 but it wasn't too bad overall ... see further below.
+She was considered fairly broken on first release, and so inevitably some nerfs have hit her, but still not too bad overall ... see further below.

 How to play Camille